-The Superintendent shall report to the West Virginia Department of Education, on forms provided for that purpose, matters of misconduct on the part of licensed professional staff members convicted of sexual battery, suspend such employee from all duties that concern or involve the care, custody, or control of a child during the pendency of any criminal action for which that person has been arrested, summoned and/or indicted in that regard.
-The Superintendent will, in accordance with West Virginia Code 18A-2-8 and Policy 3141, take appropriate action to suspend or terminate the employment of any employee charged with or convicted of offenses for which such action is appropriate in accordance with applicable law.
-Upon the recommendation of the Superintendent, the Board may take necessary steps to suspend or dismiss any person in its employment at any time the health, safety and welfare of students has been jeopardized or the learning environment of other students has been impacted.
+The Superintendent shall report to the West Virginia Department of Education, on forms provided for that purpose, matters of misconduct on the part of licensed professional staff members convicted of sexual battery, and will, in accordance with Policy 8141, suspend such employee from all duties that concern or involve the care, custody, or control of a child during the pendency of any criminal action for which that person has been arrested, summoned and/or indicted in that regard.
+The Superintendent will, in accordance with West Virginia Code 18A-2-8 and Policy 3141, take appropriate action to suspend or terminate the employment of any employee charged with or convicted of offenses for which such action is appropriate in accordance with West Virginia law.
+Upon the recommendation of the Superintendent, pursuant to Policy 3141, the Board may take necessary steps to suspend or dismiss any person in its employment at any time the health, safety, and care of students has been jeopardized or the learning environment of other students has been impacted.